 One of the athletes I studied that stands out the most to me was Brendan Brazier.
 A Canadian Iron Man champion who is basically a raw vegan AND happens to be one of the fittest men on the planet.
 He’s super strong and toned and he built THAT body on just plants.

 Reading this incredible guy’s autobiography blew my mind.
 The facts about what the plant based diet can really do for you were coming straight from this champion’s mouth.
 It was this information, along with my own feeling that I needed to take things a step further for my health, that was the catalyst for me to start my own plant based journey.

-I’m not going to pull any punches, it was hard at first and I fell off the wagon 3 times before something just ‘clicked’ into place – but after that I just knew it was forever and I haven’t looked back since.
+I’m not going to pull any punches, it was hard at first and I fell off the wagon 3 times before something just ‘clicked’ into place.
+But, after that I just knew it was for good and I haven’t looked back since.

 1. MORE ENERGY

 This had to be first on the list simply because it’s such a major feature in my life now.
 I seem to have relentless energy and don’t really ever feel tired (even after a hard workout).
 I know this is down to my highly alkaline, anti inflammatory diet crammed full of antioxidants and other life-giving nutrients.

 Chronic inflammation can wreak havoc in the body when out of control.
 And, many of us are suffering from it, due to highly acidic diets (i.e. diets filled with junk foods, refined sugars, and too many animal products – especially dairy).
 Some of these animal products are worse than others, but for the most part they are usually acidic.

 I know (for me personally) that ALL the benefits I had on this list are due to less inflammation in my body.
 And, as I never ate junk foods before, it must have been the animal products that were keeping me feeling under par.